Skip to main content

 Largest donors

-The top ten donors disbursed USD 7.7 billion per year between 2010 and 2023, or 76% of country programmable aid to education.
-IDA led with USD 1.6 billion annually, followed by the United States, Germany, the EU, and the United Kingdom.
+The top ten donors disbursed USD 8.9 billion per year between 2022 and 2024, or 79.5% of country programmable aid to education.
+IDA led with USD 2.5 billion annually, followed by the United States, the EU, Germany and France.

 The GPE acts as an intermediary fund, disbursing resources from bilateral donors to country-level partners.
 Its spending can be tracked through three sources: the OECD CRS database, which documents disbursements from bilateral donors to the GPE; the International Aid Transparency Initiative, and GPE’s own financial reporting, which captures grant utilization.
-Between 2011 and 2023, CRS data show average annual disbursements to GPE of USD 471 million, while GPE reports average utilization of USD 419 million.
-GPE accounted for 11–12% of direct aid to basic education during this period, which averaged USD 3.9 billion annually.
+Between 2022 and 2024, CRS data show average annual disbursements to GPE of USD 530 million, while GPE reports average utilization of USD 590 million between 2023 and 2025.
+GPE disbursements accounted for about 14% of direct aid to basic education during this period, which averaged USD 3.7 billion annually.

 GPE disbursements have grown since 2020